-- Reviewed the unaudited quarterly financial results and the annual audited financial statements of the Company and of the Group prior to the recommendation to the Board for approval and announcement to Bursa Securities; - Reviewed the changes in and implementation of major accounting policies and practices to ensure the compliance with approved accounting standards and adherence to other legal regulatory requirements; - c.
-Received the relevant business and financial updates from management, including enquiring on management's plans and strategies; - d.
-Reviewed the related party transactions of a revenue or trading nature of the Group for all the relevant financial quarters; - e.
-Reviewed the Group's conflict of interest or potential conflict of interest (excluding a related party transaction) on quarterly basis; and - f.
-Reviewed and recommended 2023 Annual Report (including annual audited financial statements for FY 2023), and Corporate Governance Report for the Board approval.
+- Reviewed the unaudited quarterly financial results and the annual audited financial statements of the Company and of the Group prior to the recommendation to the Board for approval and announcement to Bursa Securities: - Reviewed the changes in and implementation of major accounting policies and practices to ensure the compliance with approved accounting standards and adherence to other legal regulatory - Received the relevant business and financial updates from management, including enquiring on management's plans and strategies; - Reviewed the related party transactions of a revenue or trading nature of the Group for all the d. relevant financial quarters; - Reviewed the Group's conflict of interest or potential conflict of interest (excluding a related party transaction) on quarterly basis; and - Reviewed and recommended 2024 Annual Report (including annual audited financial statements for f.
+FY 2024), and Corporate Governance Report for the Board approval.

-III.
-Oversight of External Auditors
+Oversight of External Auditors III.

-- Reviewed and recommended audit fees payable to the External Auditors in respect of the FY 2023 for the Board approval; - b.
-Reviewed and recommended re-appointment of the External Auditors in respect of the FY 2023 for the Board approval; - c.
-Reviewed and assessed the suitability and independence of the External Auditors; - d.
-Discussed with the External Auditors in relation to the applicability and the impact of the new accounting standards and new financial reporting regime issued by the Malaysian Accounting Standards Board; - e.
-Reviewed and discussed the scope of work and audit plan in respect of the audit for the FY 2023, including significant events during the financial year, significant risks, potential key audit matters and key audit areas; - f.
-Reviewed non-audit services rendered and monitored the amount of fees paid or payable to ensure that the objectivity and independence of the External Auditors are not impaired; - g.
-Met with the External Auditors without the presence of Executive Directors and Management staff; and - h.
-Reviewed and recommended Statement on Risk Management and Internal Control and ARMC Report for inclusion in the 2023 Annual Report for the Board's approval.
+- Reviewed and recommended audit fees payable to the External Auditors in respect of the FY 2024 for the Board approval; - b.
+Reviewed and recommended re-appointment of the External Auditors in respect of the FY 2024 for the Board approval; - Reviewed and assessed the suitability and independence of the External Auditors; - Discussed with the External Auditors in relation to the applicability and the impact of the new accounting standards and new financial reporting regime issued by the Malaysian Accounting Standards Board; - Reviewed and discussed the scope of work and audit plan in respect of the audit for the FY 2024, e. including significant events during the financial year, significant risks, potential key audit matters and - Reviewed non-audit services rendered and monitored the amount of fees paid or payable to ensure f. that the objectivity and independence of the External Auditors are not impaired; - Met with the External Auditors without the presence of Executive Directors and Management staff; g. - Reviewed and recommended Statement on Risk Management and Internal Control and ARMC h.
+Report for inclusion in the 2024 Annual Report for the Board's approval.